tzuravner/Argus_C/README.md

 # Argus_C
 git hub scraper using c#

-run the ConsoleApp1.exe file /n the result will be reported at the /n
+run the ConsoleApp1.exe file -
+the result will be reported at the: ResultRepos.csv and ResultTiming.txt /n
-ResultRepos.csv /n
-ResultTiming.txt /n